We may see God working in our lives or hear of his acts in others' lives, but what then?

 COME

 This verse begins with an invitation.
 "Come and listen."
 The psalmist is calling others like in many New Testament passages that admonish us to go and be witnesses.
-The coming is empty without listening, listening is a lost art; when we come to the Bible or church we must have an attitude of listening.
+This coming is empty without listening; listening is a lost art; when we come to the Bible or church, we must have an attitude of listening.

-The psalmist wants to tell everybody; he says "All you who fear God."
-He was inclusive and eager to make sure everybody knew.
-He was going around telling everybody about God.
+The psalmist wants to tell everybody; he says, "All you who fear God."
+He is inclusive and eager to make sure everybody knows.
+He is going around telling everybody about God.
 He sees no boundaries but calls for all who live in awe of God’s person and power to come.

 HUMBLE

-Though the Psalmist is eager to tell others what God has done, yet he is humble in spirit; his, "Let me tell you," suggests that he is not going to force his excitement down anyone’s throat though he is passionate about God.
+Though the Psalmist is eager to tell others what God has done, he is humble in spirit; his "Let me tell you" suggests that he is not going to force his excitement down anyone’s throat, though he is passionate about God.
 He is not calling attention to himself but to the Lord, it is about God and what God has done.
 He seems to have a living relationship with God, full of exchange; and God worked on his behalf.
-Verses 17 through 19 records how he had prayed and God had answered.
+Verses 17 through 19 record how he had prayed and God had answered.

-We have a message and we should let others know what God has done for us.
-God has blessed us and whatever we do should be an expression of thankfulness that tells others we have a loving father who blesses his children.
+We have a message and should let others know what God has done for us.
+God has blessed us, and whatever we do should be an expression of thankfulness that tells others we have a loving father who blesses his children.

 THE END